 Add or Remove Tables from Data Source View in SSAS Example

-We have the simple Data Source View with 1 [Fact Internet Sales] and 5 dimension tables such as Dim Customer, Dim Product, Dim Sales Territory, Dim Currency and Dim Date.
+We have the simple Data Source View with 1 [Fact Internet Sales] and 5 dimension tables such as Dim Customer, Dim Product, Dim Sales Territory, Dim Currency, and Dim Date.

 It will open the Add or Remove tables window like below

-For deleting the unwanted tables from Included Objects, select the table and click on < button from the below GUI form.
+For deleting the unwanted tables from Included Objects, select the table and click on the < button from the below GUI form.

 << and >> buttons are used to add or remove all the tables from Included Objects.